 All change is expensive right?
 Won’t we have to get in lots of new equipment, licensing and training consultants?
 Not necessarily.

 The truth is that in instances where going paper free is perceived as too expensive, the individual components are usually already in place.
-The basic Foundation version of SharePoint is packed with enough tools and functionality to achieve this goal.
+The basic out-of-the-box version of SharePoint is packed with enough tools and functionality to achieve this goal.

 Furthermore, almost all companies have enterprise license agreements that entitle them to fill suites of Microsoft Office and the applications required to replace paper and paper processes.

 We’ve looked at several reasons why organizations may use paper and printouts in this post.
 All of these could be categorized as either perceptual or cultural.
 The value given to “wet inked signatures” in particular has become driver for keeping physical copies of documents.